 Logical record -

-A logical record is an information unit used to store the data in a VSAM or retrieve it from VSAM or any other data set type.
-The application program sees and uses logical records to access and process the data through I/O operations.
+- A logical record is a logical representation of a physical record used to store the data in a VSAM or retrieve it from VSAM or any other dataset type.

-A logical record can be of a fixed-length or a variable-length record.
-VSAM supports both based on the file organization type (file type).
+- A logical record can be of a fixed-length or a variable-length, and VSAM supports both type of records based on the file organization type (file type).

 For Example - A VSAM KSDS file with 47 bytes length logical record defintion as follows -

 DATA DIVISION.
 FILE SECTION.
 FD KSDS-1.
 RECORD CONTAINS 47 CHARACTERS.
 BLOCK CONTAINS 470 CHARACTERS.
 DATA RECORD is KSDS-RECORD-1.
 RECORDING MODE IS F. 01 KSDS-RECORD-1.
 05 KSDS-KEY PIC X(03).
 05 KSDS-DATA PIC X(44).

 In the above example, KSDS-RECORD-1 is the logical record used to process the physical VSAM file.

 VSAM has these ways to identify logical records -

 - Key field - Key field is an important and unique field.
 Its contents are used to identify the logical record.

 - Relative byte address (RBA) - RBA is an offset of logical record first byte.
 For example - Assume if the first logical record RBA is zero, then the second logical record RBA is the length of the first record.
 Similarly, the third record RBA is the length of the first two records, and so on.